Chapter 6: Magento 2 – Migrating from Magento 1.9.x

 Once installed, we need to set the configuration for the migration to take place.
 From inside the data-migration-tool/etc folder, you need to locate three folders with the names ce-to-ce, ce-to-ee, ee-to-ee.

-The folder ce-to-ce has scripts and configuration files for migrating data from Magento 1.x CE to Magento 2.x CE (Community Edition), and the other folders contain the respective files including EE (Enterprise Edition).
+The folder ce-to-ce has scripts and configuration files for migrating data from Magento 1.x CE to Magento 2.x CE (Community Edition), and the other folders contain the respective files including EE (Commerce Edition).

-If you are migrating from Magento 1.x Open Source to Magento 2.x Enterprise Edition, then navigate to:
+If you are migrating from Magento 1.x Open Source to Magento 2.x Commerce Edition, then navigate to:

 <Magento 2 root dir>/vendor/magento/data-migration-tool/etc/opensource-to-opensource/<Magento 1.x version>